docarray/docarray/docs/user_guide/storing/index_in_memory.md

 # In-Memory Document Index

-[InMemoryExactNNIndex][docarray.index.backends.in_memory.InMemoryExactNNIndex] stores all Documents in memory using DocLists.
+[InMemoryExactNNIndex][docarray.index.backends.in_memory.InMemoryExactNNIndex] stores all documents in memory using DocLists.
 It is a great starting point for small datasets, where you may not want to launch a database server.

 For vector search and filtering the [InMemoryExactNNIndex][docarray.index.backends.in_memory.InMemoryExactNNIndex]